alfg/docker-ffmpeg/README.md

 # docker-ffmpeg
-An FFmpeg Dockerfile from source.
+An FFmpeg Dockerfile built from source.
 Built on Alpine Linux.

 * ffmpeg 3.1.5 (compiled from source)